FZJ-JSC/JUBE/docs/glossar.rst

      * ``do`` can contain any *Shell*-syntax-snippet (parameter will be replaced ... $nameofparameter ...)
      * ``stdout``- and ``stderr``-filename are optional (default: ``stdout`` and ``stderr``)
+     * ``work_dir`` is optional, it can be used to change the work directory of this single command (relativly seen towards the original work directory)
      * ``active`` is optional

        * can be set to ``true`` or ``false`` to enable or disable the single command